 (SurvivalDaily.com) – In today’s world, people rely heavily on technology, but technology isn’t always helpful or accessible.
 GPS has changed the way people travel, using satellites to pinpoint your location on a global scale.
-But using GPS requires an external power source to keep it charged, remembering to charge it, for it to be functioning properly, and for the satellites to be able to get a signal to it.
+But using GPS isn’t always reliable – it requires an external power source to keep it charged, remembering to charge it, and for the satellites to be able to get a signal to it.
 Those are a lot of conditions to be met… and they don’t always come together.

 How do you find your way in the woods without a GPS?
 Believe it or not, there are many ways to gather your bearings without looking at a screen.
 People did it for centuries.
 See how to find your way in the woods without a GPS or even a compass.